yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 While we maintain a regular release schedule, it's important to clarify that these releases do not fall under the Long-Term Support (LTS) category.
 They introduce new capabilities, appealing to teams seeking the latest features upon release.
 However, these specific features become part of the subsequent LTS release.

-These releases are supported, but the support windows is small - they are supported only until the next release comes out and supersedes it.
-So if you want stabilty and regular patching then LTS releases are for you.
+Although these releases receive support, it's essential to note their limited support duration, extending only until the arrival of the subsequent release that supersedes them.
+For users prioritizing stability and consistent patching, the LTS releases offer a more suitable choice.

 ---